rackerlabs/docs-cloud-orchestration/api-docs/general-api-info/role-based-access-control.rst

 RBAC Permissions Cross-reference to Cloud Orchestration API Operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 API operations for Cloud Orchestration may or may not be available to all roles.
-To see which operations are permitted to invoke which calls, please review `the Knowledge Center article <http://www.rackspace.com/knowledge_center/article/permissions-matrix-for-next-generation-cloud-servers>`_.
+To see which operations are permitted to invoke which calls, please review the :how-to:`Permissions Matrix for Next Generation Cloud Servers<permissions-matrix-for-next-generation-cloud-servers>`.